rahilaaaa/rahilaaaa/README.md

 # Major Project: 🛒 E-Commerce Platform
 🔗 [Live](https://www.zyft.shop/users/login/?next=/) | 💻 [GitHub](https://github.com/rahilaaaa/Gift_Customize)

 This is a **full-stack E-commerce Platform** built with **Python Django** for the backend and **React** for the frontend.
-The platform allows users to browse products, manage a cart, place orders, and includes an AI-powered chatbot for customer support.
+The platform allows users to browse products, manage a cart, place orders, and includes an custome admine panel.

 ---